GaillardQ/wallet-manager/README.md

 WALLET MANAGER

 At each begin of month, create a new Month and set the limit for your entertainment spending.

-The each time you spend money for entertainment, fill a new line.
+Then each time you spend money for entertainment, fill a new line.

 You can see at any moment, how much you spent during this month and how much you can still spend !